http-wasm/http-wasm/README.md

   the number of bytes. *Note* that for unicode strings, the number of bytes is larger than the number of characters.

-### Host ABI
+### Handler ABI

-The [host ABI](./http-host.md) defines the functions that the host makes available to middleware.
-Frameworks adding support for http-wasm middleware must export the functions defined in the ABI to guest Wasm binaries for them to function.
+The [handler ABI](./http-handler.md) defines the functions that the host makes available to middleware.
+Frameworks adding support for http-handler middleware must export the functions defined in the ABI to guest Wasm binaries for them to function.
+Meanwhile, guests must to minimally export its memory as "memory".

-### Guest ABI

-The guest must to minimally export its memory as "memory".

 [1]: https://github.com/http-wasm
 [2]: https://webassembly.org/